Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 // Later, we set this block-scoped variable equal to 1, and set the value of the variable y.
 Now, we log the block-scoped variable x, which is equal to 1.
 // Outside of the catch block, x is still undefined, and y is 2.
 When we want to console.log(x) outside of the catch block, it returns undefined, and y returns 2.
 // primitive types are passed by values and not by references.

+### 14.
+let person = { name: 'Lydia' };
+const members = [person];
+person = null;
+console.log(members);
+// We are only modifying the value of the person variable, and not the first element in the array, since that element has a different (copied) reference to the object.
+The first element in members still holds its reference to the original object.
+When we log the members array, the first element still holds the value of the object, which gets logged.

+### 15.
+function greeting() {
+  throw 'Hello world!';
+}

+function sayHi() {
+  try {
+    const data = greeting();
+    console.log('It worked!', data);
+  } catch (e) {
+    console.log('Oh no an error:', e);
+  }
+}

+sayHi();

+// With the throw statement, we can create custom errors.
+With this statement, you can throw exceptions.
+An exception can be a string, a number, a boolean or an object.
+In this case, our exception is the string 'Hello world!'.
+// With the catch statement, we can specify what to do if an exception is thrown in the try block.
+An exception is thrown: the string 'Hello world!'. e is now equal to that string, which we log.
+This results in 'Oh an error: Hello world!'.

+### 16.
+function Car() {
+  this.make = 'Lamborghini';
+  return [{ make: 'Maserati' }];
+}

+const myCar = new Car();
+console.log(myCar[0].make,myCar);

+### 17.
+(() => {
+  let x = (y = 10);
+})();

+console.log(typeof x);
+console.log(typeof y);

+// When we set y equal to 10, we actually add a property y to the global object (window in the browser, global in Node).
+In a browser, window.y is now equal to 10.

+// Then, we declare a variable x with the value of y, which is 10.
+Variables declared with the let keyword are block scoped, they are only defined within the block they're declared in; the immediately invoked function expression (IIFE) in this case.
+When we use the typeof operator, the operand x is not defined: we are trying to access x outside of the block it's declared in.
+This means that x is not defined.
+Values who haven't been assigned a value or declared are of type "undefined". console.log(typeof x) returns "undefined".

+// However, we created a global variable y when setting y equal to 10.
+This value is accessible anywhere in our code. y is defined, and holds a value of type "number". console.log(typeof y) returns "number".

+//  let x = (y = 10); is actually shorthand for:
+// y = 10;
+// let x = y;

+### 18.
+// counter.js
+let counter = 10;
+export default counter;

+// index.js
+import myCounter from './counter';

+myCounter += 1;

+console.log(myCounter);

+// An imported module is read-only: you cannot modify the imported module.
+Only the module that exports them can change its value.
+// When we try to increment the value of myCounter, it throws an error: myCounter is read-only and cannot be modified.

+### 19.
+const name = 'Lydia';
+age = 21;

+console.log(delete name);
+console.log(delete age);

+// The delete operator returns a boolean value: true on a successful deletion, else it'll return false.
+However, variables declared with the var, const, or let keywords cannot be deleted using the delete operator.
+// The name variable was declared with a const keyword, so its deletion is not successful: false is returned.
+When we set age equal to 21, we actually added a property called age to the global object.
+You can successfully delete properties from objects this way, also the global object, so delete age returns true.

+### 20.
+const numbers = [1, 2, 3, 4, 5];
+const [y] = numbers;

+console.log(y);

 ```

 ### 106. JavaScript Proxies